Why you shouldn't upgrade to Magento 2.0 (+better alternatives) by Linda Blijenberg

 In terms of licensed software there's a lot to choose from, but it's not all equally good.
 Prices also differ widely.
 At CODE we're big fans of Shopify, obviously, but direct competitor Lightspeed is not at all bad either!
 Both platforms offer a high quality service that allows you to quickly build a professional-looking webshop, according to the latest standards concerning technology and SEO.

 As with open source, it's a good idea to read up on the various options (read this overview for example – in Dutch), and test things out with a trial account.
 While reading up, do pay attention to publication dates!
 Developments go fast in the world of e-commerce software, and for that reason many online articles are out of date.
 This is especially unfair for Shopify, because until recently this platform wasn't adapted to the Dutch market.
-That problem is now solved with the arrival of a few crucial connectors: we discussed them earlier in this blog.
+That problem is now solved with the arrival of a few crucial connectors.

 Of course you could always give us a ring to receive a completely biased story about why Shopify absolutely is the platform of your dreams!
 We're looking forward to your call ;)